Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Methods

 \subsection{Lightweight auxiliary signals}

 To stay within 8\,GB VRAM, we focus on simple, precomputed signals that can be fused with the DeBERTa representation at low cost.
-All auxiliary features are concatenated to the pooled sentence embedding and passed through a small projection layer before the final linear head.
+In all variants, auxiliary features are concatenated to the pooled sentence embedding and passed through a small projection layer before the final linear head, so that the backbone and optimisation settings remain identical across models.

-\begin{enumerate}[leftmargin=1.25em,label=\alph*)] \item \textbf{Prior-sentence context and labels.} We concatenate up to the previous two sentences to the current sentence, separated by \texttt{[SEP]} tokens.
-In addition, we attach a 2$\times|\mathcal{V}|$ numeric vector encoding the value labels of these sentences (gold at train time; model predictions at validation and test).
-This vector is linearly projected to 16 dimensions and concatenated with the DeBERTa representation.
-The aim is to exploit short-range discourse and recent value activations.
+\begin{enumerate}[leftmargin=1.25em,label=\alph*)] \item \textbf{Prior-sentence context and labels.} For a sentence $s$ occurring in a document, we concatenate up to the previous two sentences to the current sentence, separated by \texttt{[SEP]} tokens.
+This gives the text encoder a short-range view of the local discourse.
+In addition, we attach a vector that encodes the recent value activations.

+Let $\mathcal{V}$ be the set of 19 refined Schwartz values defined in Section~\ref{sec:task-definition}.
+For each sentence $s$ we form binary value vectors $\mathbf{y}_{s-1}, \mathbf{y}_{s-2} \in \{0,1\}^{|\mathcal{V}|}$ for the previous one and two sentences (zero vectors if the document is shorter).
+We then construct